chriseisenbraun/jquery-inject-gtm/README.md

 jquery-inject-gtm
 =================

-jQuery to inject Google Tag Manager script into a Squarespace site
+How I use jQuery to inject the Google Tag Manager script into a Squarespace site.